SeerLink/seerlink/README.md

 # Seerlink

-Node of the decentralized oracle network, bridging on and off-chain computation.
+Node of the SeerLink decentralized oracle network, bridging on and off-chain computation.